fusioncharts/dev_centre_docs/getting-started/sveltejs/your-first-chart-using-sveltejs.md

 npm install svelte-fusioncharts fusioncharts --save
 ```

 After installing the FusionCharts components, you can replace the code in `App.svelte` file with the code shown in the steps below to create your first chart.
-Import all the required dependencies in the <script> tag to get started.
+Import all the required dependencies in the &lt;script&gt; tag to get started.

 ```html
 <script>